JuliaAI/CategoricalDistributions.jl/README.md

   finite *labelled* sets.
 Here `S` is a subtype of `OrderedFactor` from ScientificTypesBase.jl, if the pool is ordered, or of `Multiclass` if the pool is unordered.

 - A new array type `UnivariateFiniteArray{S} <:
   AbstractArray{<:UnivariateFinite{S}}` for efficiently manipulating arrays of `UnivariateFinite` distributions.

 - Implementations of `rand` for generating random samples of a `UnivariateFinite` distribution.

 - Implementations of the `pdf`, `logpdf` and `mode` methods of Distributions.jl, with efficient broadcasting over the new array type.

 - Implementation of `fit` from Distributions.jl for `UnivariateFinite` distributions.

 - A single constructor for constructing `UnivariateFinite` distributions and arrays thereof, from arrays of probabilities.

-There is, in fact, no enforcement that probablilities in a `UnivariateFinite` distribution sum to one and they can therefore be more properly understood as implementations of arbitrary finite measures over labelled sets.